MadBuffoon/WeightBase/README.md

 </b></summary>

 Ship Weight Penalties<br/>
+- What is the penalties?<br/>
+  If the ship's total weight goes over 100% the ship will slow down.<br/>
+  At 150% the ship will just stop.<br/>
 - What Weight counts?<br/>
   Looks at the weight in the ship's cargo and all the players on the ship.<br/>
 - Weight Limit?<br/>